How To Plant A Fall Vegetable Garden

 Blanch and freeze peas for winter use.

-Alaska Pea – A vigorous, early shelling pea that matures in 50-60 days.
+Alaska Pea (#ad) – A vigorous, early shelling pea that matures in 50-60 days.

-Little Marvel Garden Pea – Bush type shelling pea with heavy yeilds.
+Little Marvel Garden Pea (#ad) – Bush-type shelling pea with heavy yields.
 Matures in 60 days.

-Plant radishes in rich, well drained, organic soil and keep well watered.
-Sow seeds every week to 2 weeks for a continous harvest until frost.
+Plant radishes in rich, well-drained, organic soil and keep well watered.
+Sow seeds every week to 2 weeks for a continuous harvest until frost.

 Most radishes are best used raw within 2 weeks of harvest, but the Black Spanish radish, and other winter radishes, may be stored in a root cellar.
-To store radishes in a root cellar: Trim tops to about 2″, leave tap root intact.
+To store radishes in a root cellar: Trim tops to about 2″, and leave taproot intact.
 Pack so they don’t touch in damp sand or sawdust, in a plastic or wooden box.
-Cover to keep moisture from evaporating and store box at 32-40 F with 90-95% humidity.
+Cover to keep moisture from evaporating and store the box at 32-40 F with 90-95% humidity.

-Cherry Belle Radish – A fast growing variety, flavor is mildest when young.
+Cherry Belle Radish (#ad) – A fast-growing variety, the flavor is mildest when young.
 Matures in 23 days.

-Early Scarlet – A popular radish for spring or fall.
+Early Scarlet (#ad) – A popular radish for spring or fall.
 Matures in 22 days.

-Easter Egg Radish – Salad radishes in a variety of pretty colors.
+Easter Egg Radish (#ad) – Salad radishes in a variety of pretty colors.
 Matures in 30 days.

 Blanch and freeze for winter use.

-Actually a type of beet that doesn’t produce a storage root, Swiss chard can handle quite a bit of heat and cold, too.
-Plant these hardy greens in a sunny, well drained section of your garden in spring and you can harvest the outer stalks all summer and fall!
-If you didn’t plant any in spring, put in a row now to harvest in about 2 months for a mild flavored, earthy green.
+This leafy green is actually a type of beet that doesn’t produce a storage root.
+Swiss chard can handle quite a bit of heat and cold, too.
+Plant these hardy greens in a sunny, well-drained section of your garden in spring and you can harvest the outer stalks all summer and fall!
+If you didn’t plant any in spring, put in a row now to harvest in about 2 months for a mild-flavored, earthy green.

 Blanch and freeze for winter use.

-Rainbow Swiss Chard – Also known as 5 Color Silverbeet, this mild flavored mix has attractive stalks in red, pink, yellow, orange, and white.
+Rainbow Swiss Chard (#ad) – Also known as 5 Color Silverbeet, this mild-flavored mix has attractive stalks in red, pink, yellow, orange, and white.
 Matures in 50-60 days.

-These humble roots have a reputation for being woody and strong flavored, but if they are grown in cool weather and harvested young, they are sweet and delicious.
-Plant in cool, well drained soil, in full sun.
-The greens may be harvested for cooking, roots can be eated fresh or stored for winter.
+These humble roots have a reputation for being woody and strong-flavored, but if they are grown in cool weather and harvested young, they are sweet and delicious.
+Plant in cool, well-drained soil, in full sun.
+The greens may be harvested for cooking, roots can be eaten fresh or stored for winter.

-To store turnips in a root cellar: Trim tops to about 2″, leave tap root intact.
+To store turnips in a root cellar: Trim tops to about 2″, and leave taproot intact.
 Pack so they don’t touch in damp sand or sawdust, in a plastic or wooden box.
-Cover to keep moisture from evaporating and store box at 32-40 F with 90-95% humidity.
+Cover to keep moisture from evaporating and store the box at 32-40 F with 90-95% humidity.

-Shogoin Turnip – One of the fastest turnips to produce roots.
-Round white roots and mild flavored greens make this a good variety for fall planting.
+Shogoin Turnip (#ad) – One of the fastest turnips to produce roots.
+Round white roots and mild-flavored greens make this a good variety for fall planting.
 Matures in 42-50 days.